yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ccomaggobject-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wartość, która może być użyteczna, diagnostykę lub testowania.
+Wartość, która może być przydatna w przypadku diagnostyki lub testowania.

-##  <a name="ccomaggobject"></a>  CComAggObject::CComAggObject
+##  <a name="ccomaggobject"></a>CComAggObject:: CComAggObject

 Konstruktor.